codelabsab/timereport-api/README.md

 ### prerequisite
 - Docker (to run amazon/dynamodb-local)
-- packages in requirements.txt OR `pipenv install`
+- packages in Pipfile installed (use pipenv to setup)

 To start a local dynamodb, setup config and start chalice:
 ```